Imaginary Syllabi: Additive Manufacturing Lab

 Polymer

 - Fused deposition modeling: Obviously a must have, but also really easy.
-Get a Prusa MK4 ($1100 assembled or $700 DIY) or XL $2K and be done with it.
+Get a Prusa MK4 ($1100 assembled or $700 DIY) or XL $2K or the new Core 1 ($1200 assembled or $900) and be done with it.
 I’ve personally found the MK3S+ super reliable.
-MK4 has easy nozzle changes, which will be important for doing some of the sinter-based metal products
+Easy nozzle changes, which will be important for doing some of the sinter-based metal products

 - Learning goals: Polymer structure/property relations (PLA, PETG, TPU, ABS, etc.)